 Phosphate (PO4) is present in every aquarium, even though many aquarium owners aren’t aware that it is there.
 If the aquarium is not properly maintained, the phosphate levels will continually rise and contribute to algae growth.
 Testing for phosphate and learning about the sources of phosphate in your aquarium water will help you combat their effects.

 The Effect of Phosphate

-Fortunately, phosphate does not directly harm your fish, even when at high levels.
-The algae blooms that result from elevated phosphate can ultimately cause problems for the aquarium inhabitants, however.
+While phosphate does not directly harm your fish, even at high levels, the algae blooms that result from elevated phosphate can ultimately cause problems for the aquarium inhabitants, however.
 Green water can deplete the oxygen, which in turn can harm the fish.

 Phosphate naturally increases as wastes are broken down within the aquarium.
 In addition to being internally produced, phosphate can enter the aquarium from external sources.
 Everything from fish food to the chemicals used to buffer the water to the tap water itself can contain significant amounts of phosphate.
 Phosphate sources include: